 Non-static object member functions are passed a (hidden) pointer to the object

 on which they should operate.
-This hidden pointer becomes the this
+This hidden pointer becomes the this pointer

 inside the memberfunction.
 This procedure is also followed by the constructor.